Furina (Genshin Impact): Story

+Gameplay

 In November 2023, a trailer known as "All The World's a Stage" was released, demonstrating Furina as a playable character while making numerous references to musicals in of itself.
-Afterwards, Furina was added as a playable character in Genshin Impact with the 4.2 update that same month, obtainable through the game's "wish" system as a five-star character who uses a sword as her weapon.
-Unlike other characters from Fontaine, she has two different "Arkhe" modes, (Note: "Arkhe" is an in-game combat mechanic exclusive to characters from Fontaine, with said characters controlling either "Ousia" or "Pneuma".
+Afterwards, Furina was added as a playable character in Genshin Impact with the 4.2 update that same month.
+She is obtainable through the game's "wish" system as a five-star character.
+Furina uses a sword as her weapon, with her signature weapon being one called the "Splendor of Tranquil Waters".
+Multiple characters from Fontaine possess one of two "Arkhe" energy modes: "Ousia" and "Pneuma"; when the two combine, a special elemental reaction occurs.
+(Note: "Arkhe" is an in-game combat mechanic exclusive to characters from Fontaine, with said characters controlling either "Ousia" or "Pneuma".
 Furina is the only playable character who controls both.)
-"Ousia" and "Pneuma", with her abilities and outfit's color scheme changing based on the mode.
-In her Ousia form, Furina possesses the ability to summon the salon solitaire, three companions that help attack opponents but drain the health of the other party members.
+Furina has control over both modes, and whichever one is active also changes her outfit.
+In her Ousia form, Furina possesses the ability to summon the "salon solitaire", three companions that help attack opponents but drain the health of the other party members.
 In her Pneuma form, Furina will summon a single companion that heals the active party member.
-Both forms also include another ability to grant damage buffs to the entire party dependent on how much the health percentage changes, as well as the ability to walk on water.
+Both forms can also grant damage buffs to the entire party dependent on how much the health percentage changes, as well as the ability to walk on water.
 This makes Furina a character who can be used both offensively and defensively in combat.